tgstation/common_core/Lizards.md

 As one travels further from the core systems however this culture softens.
 A century and a half of contact with humanity and a limited projection of power from Tizira has made lizards on the frontier of the empire much more humanlike in their mannerisms.
 There are many lizards alive today who have never lived within the borders of the empire, and care little for its customs.

-Religious beliefs are important to the Lizards, with a variety across the planet.
-The government is secular, with freedom of religion afforded to all.
-Of the entire population of the Empire, approximately 68% believe in a higher power.

-Important Factoids:
-Average Life Expectancy: 75 years
-Approximate Galactic Population: 25 billion
-Government Type: Constitutional Monarchy with Stratocratic Legislature and Executive

 Fun Factoids:
-* The moon of Tizira was famously bombed by the TerraGov Expeditionary Corps during the First Contact War, creating a noticable "scar" across the surface which can be seen from the planet.
+* The moon of Tizira was famously bombed by the TerraGov Expeditionary Corps during one of lizardkind's many conflicts with humanity, creating a noticable "scar" across the surface which can be seen from the planet.
 The Planet Cracker drink is named for this event.
 * The Imperial Lizard Army is famous for their melee skirmishers, who utilise throwing weapons and short-ranged firearms to great effect alongside razor-sharp blades.
 Despite their embarassing defeat by humanity, they're still well respected within lizard society.
 * The Draconic spoken by lizard crewmembers is a Spacer form of the language, created by decades of isolation from Tizira.
 Lizards from the core systems speak a distinct form of Draconic, known as "High Draconic" or "The Emperor's Draconic".
 * Pronouncing X as "ecks" is badass.